The Law Foundation of BC has established a fund of $90,000 for 2020 for Graduate Fellowships.

 - Members of the British Columbia bar.

-- Attending, or who will be attending at the time of their Fellowship, a graduate program at UBC or University of Victoria law school, with the exception of a graduate program whose purpose is to provide National Committee on Accreditation equivalency to practice law in Canada.
+- Attending, or who will be attending at the time of their Fellowship, a graduate program at the Peter A. Allard School of Law at the University of British Columbia or University of Victoria Law School, with the exception of a graduate program whose purpose is to provide National Committee on Accreditation equivalency to practice law in Canada.

 - Residents of British Columbia.
 For the purposes of the Fellowships, a resident of BC is anyone who is a permanent resident of Canada, and either currently resident in British Columbia or a person who has been resident in British Columbia for a significant amount of their life.

 In order to be eligible, applicants must devote themselves primarily to their full-time graduate studies in law or a law-related area.
 Please note that a person who is a current recipient of a Legal Research Fund grant from the Foundation is ineligible to receive a Graduate Fellowship.

 Terms of Fellowship